Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 ### Level 7: Arcane Defense

 You can steel yourself to better resist the magics of your foes.
-Whenever you are forced to make a saving throw to resist a spell or another magical effect, you gain a bonus to your roll equal to your Wisdom modifier (minimum of +1).
+Whenever you are forced to make a :d20-save: saving throw to resist a spell or another magical effect, you gain a bonus to your roll equal to your Wisdom modifier (minimum of +1).

-Moreover, whenever you are subjected you to a spell or magical effect that allows you to make a saving throw to take only half damage, you instead take no damage on a success, and only half damage on a failed saving throw.
+Moreover, whenever you are subjected you to a spell or magical effect that allows you to make a :d20-save: saving throw to take only half damage, you instead take no damage on a success, and only half damage on a fail.

 ### Level 11: Spellbane

 You are an unparalleled hunter of mages.
 Whenever you hit a creature with a weapon attack, you can expend a level 1+ spell slot to deal bonus :dmg-force: Force damage to your target equal to 1d8 per level of the spell slot you expended.

-Moreover, when you cast *Dispel Magic* and you need to make a spellcasting ability check to determine the result, you can treat a roll of 9 or lower as a 10.
-When you cast *Counterspell*, its save DC increases by a number equals to your Wisdom modifier (minimum of +1).
+Moreover, when you cast :spell-level-3: *[Dispel Magic]* and you need to make a spellcasting ability check to determine the result, you can treat a roll of 9 or lower as a 10.
+When you cast :spell-level-3: *[Counterspell]*, your target has :d20-disadv: **Disadvantage** on the :d20-save: saving throw.

 ### Level 15: Mantle of the Master